What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Biography.

-I. S. Turgenev was born on October 28 (November 9, N. S.), 1818 in Orel.
+I. S. Turgenev was born on October 28 (November 9, n.s.)
+1818 in Orel.
 His father's name was Sergei Nikolaevich.
-He served in the Elisavetgrad Cuirassier Regiment, which was then quartered in Orel, and retired as a colonel.
+He served in the Elisavetgrad Cuirassier Regiment, which was then stationed in Oryol, and retired as a colonel.
 Mother - Varvara Petrovna, nee Lutovinova I.S.
-Was the middle of three sons.
-The younger brother died in early youth, and the older one lives in Moscow.
-At the age of seventeen, Turgenev lost his father, but his mother lived until she was seventy and died in 1850.
-In 1822 the Turgenev family went abroad and visited Switzerland.
-Upon returning to the fatherland, the family settled for a long time in the family estate, in the Mtsensk district of the Oryol province.
-Turgenev immediately began to learn from teachers of various nations, with the exception of the Russian one.
+He was the middle of three sons.
+The younger brother died in his early youth, and the eldest lives in Moscow.
+At the age of seventeen, Turgenev lost his father, but his mother lived until she was seventy years old and died in 1850.
+In 1822, the Turgenev family went abroad and visited Switzerland.
+Upon returning to the fatherland, the family settled for a long time on the family estate in the Mtsensk district of the Oryol province.
+Turgenev immediately began to study with teachers of various nations, with the exception of Russian.
 In 1828 he moved with his parents to Moscow; in 1834 he entered Moscow University, and in 1835 he moved to St. Petersburg University, where he graduated as a candidate.
-In Berlin, Turgenev listened to lectures on history, Latin and Greek, and Hegelian philosophy.
-In 1841, Turgenev returned to St. Petersburg and was for about a year at the office of the Minister of the Interior.
-At this time, he very often saw Belinsky, with whom he became close friends.
-Although Turgenev wrote poetry as a boy, his first poem Parasha appeared only in 1843.
-Following this, he wrote several other works, which, however, did not have a particularly strong success.
+In Berlin, Turgenev attended lectures on history, Latin and Greek, and Hegelian philosophy.
+In 1841, Turgenev returned to St. Petersburg and spent about a year in the office of the Minister of Internal Affairs.
+At this time he saw Belinsky very often, with whom he became close friends.
+Although Turgenev wrote poetry as a boy, his first poem, “Parasha,” appeared only in 1843.
+Following this, he wrote several other works, which, however, were not particularly successful.

-Doubting his poetic talent, he decided to do away with literature and left St. Petersburg at the end of 1846; but, yielding to Belinsky's requests, he gave him a short story for Sovremennik, namely "Khor and Kalinich".
-This work, which later became part of the Hunter's Notes, made an extremely strong impression on the public and convinced the author himself of his talent.
-From now on, devoting himself to literature, Turgenev went to Paris and wrote there most of the "Notes of a Hunter", which immediately put him at the head of Russian fiction writers.
-In 1852, Turgenev was sent to live in the village for publishing an article about Gogol (in fact, for the "Notes of a Hunter"), where he stayed for two years.
-Since then, Turgenev lived in Russia, then abroad until 1863.
+Doubting his poetic talent, he decided to give up literature and left St. Petersburg at the end of 1846; but, yielding to Belinsky’s requests, he gave him a short story for Sovremennik, namely “Khor and Kalinich.”
+This work, which later became part of the “Notes of a Hunter,” made an extremely strong impression on the public and convinced the author himself of his talent.
+Devoting himself from now on to literature, Turgenev went to Paris and wrote there most of the “Notes of a Hunter,” which immediately put him at the head of Russian fiction writers.
+In 1852, Turgenev was sent to live in a village for publishing an article about Gogol (essentially for “Notes of a Hunter”), where he stayed for two years.
+Since then, Turgenev lived either in Russia or abroad until 1863.

 The history of the creation of the work “Rudin”.

-I. S. Turgenev considered it necessary to assess the ruling class that was in power.
+I. S. Turgenev considered it necessary to assess the ruling class in power.
 It was necessary to answer the question of whether there were advanced cultural forces in the nobility that could take on the difficult task of transforming Russian life.
-The writer managed to cover complex material on a hundred pages of text.
+The writer managed to cover complex material in one hundred pages of text.

-Throughout the novel, Rudin's opposition to the noble environment runs.
-The hero of Turgenev's novel stands out as an exceptional person, although he is connected with his environment.
-Above Rudin in many ways was only Natalya.
+Throughout the novel there is a contrast between Rudin and his noble circle.
+The hero of Turgenev's novel stands out as an exceptional person, although associated with his environment.
+In many ways, only Natalya turned out to be higher than Rudin.

-The writer gives examples of Rudin's "music of eloquence", shows him in the process of a dispute.
-In a figurative, poetic form, Rudin speaks to Natalya about himself, about his love.
+The writer gives examples of Rudin’s “music of eloquence”, shows him in the process of an argument.
+Rudin speaks to Natalya in a figurative, poetic form about himself, about his love.

-The novel "Rudin" is imbued with lyricism, the author's evaluative attitude towards his characters, which is presented in the form of a direct characterization.
+The novel “Rudin” is imbued with lyricism and the author’s evaluative attitude towards his characters, which is presented in the form of direct characterization.

-Roman Turgenev ends with a lyrical landscape in the first editions (only in the 1860 edition did the scene of Rudin's death on the Parisian barricades be added).
+Turgenev's novel ends with a lyrical landscape in the first editions (only the 1860 edition included the scene of Rudin's death on the Parisian barricades).

-Turgenev's truthfulness and the sense of responsibility he felt in deciding what kind of people Russia needed helped him rise above personal sympathies.
-The writer in the person of Rudin created a generalized image of an advanced noble intellectual of the 50s.
+Turgenev's truthfulness and the sense of responsibility that he felt when deciding what kind of people Russia needs helped him rise above personal sympathies.
+The writer, in the person of Rudin, created a generalized image of a progressive noble intellectual of the 50s.

-Calling Liza's renunciation of happiness "unbelief", Lavretsky with all his experience convinces Liza to exclude self-sacrifice in love from the concept of duty.
-Lavretsky does not renounce happiness, he sees it in a harmonious combination of natural inclinations and socially useful activity.
-In these dreams there is no philosophy of renunciation, no opposition between the concepts of happiness and duty, love and "work".
-Only the intervention of hostile circumstances, an inert environment, inhumane moral laws, categories that are not eternal and subject to change, makes Lavretsky reconcile.
-But when, finally, a turning point in his life took place, when “he really stopped thinking about his own happiness, selfish goals,” when he became a good master, he, feeling like a finished man, had already left the historical stage.
+Calling Lizino’s renunciation of happiness “unbelief,” Lavretsky, with all his experience, convinces Liza to exclude self-sacrifice in love from the concept of duty.
+Lavretsky does not give up happiness; he sees it in a harmonious combination of natural inclinations and socially useful activities.
+In these dreams there is no philosophy of renunciation, no opposition between the concepts of happiness and duty, love and “business”.
+Only the intervention of hostile circumstances, an inert environment, inhumane moral laws, categories that are not eternal and subject to change, forces Lavretsky to come to terms.
+But when the turning point in his life finally took place, when “he really stopped thinking about his own happiness and selfish goals,” when he became a good master, he, feeling like a complete man, had already left the historical stage.

-The image of Turgenev's beloved heroine is the development of the writer's cherished thoughts that arose as early as 1856, but became much more complicated during the 4th period of the creation of the Noble Nest.
-Turgenev not only admires Lisa, but also judges her.
-He sees not only the strengths of her moral convictions, but also the destructive power of the religious principles that brought her up.
-Not only feminine, but also strong, not only feeling, but also reflecting, Liza goes to the monastery, without bringing happiness to anyone with her act.
-Moreover, the cruel intransigence of her religious convictions morally disarms Lavretsky.
-Meanwhile, in the character of Lisa, there are forces that could be better used.
+The image of Turgenev’s beloved heroine is a development of the writer’s cherished thoughts, which arose back in 1856, but became significantly more complex during the creation of The Noble Nest.
+Turgenev not only admires Liza, but also judges her.
+He sees not only the strengths of her moral beliefs, but also the destructive power of the religious foundations that raised her.
+Not only feminine, but also strong, not only feeling, but also reflective, Lisa goes to the monastery, without bringing happiness to anyone with her act.
+Moreover, the cruel inflexibility of her religious beliefs morally disarms Lavretsky.
+Meanwhile, Lisa’s character contains forces that could be better used

 The history of the creation of the work “Asya”.

-The story was published in the January issue of the Sovremennik magazine for 1858 under the heading “Asya.
-N.N.'s story.
+The story was published in the January issue of Sovremennik magazine for 1858 under the title “Asya.
+N.N.'s story."

-Asya is one of the most poetic female images of Turgenev.
+Asya is one of Turgenev’s most poetic female images.
 She is the daughter of a serf peasant woman and a landowner.
-This explains her behavior: she is shy, does not know how to behave in society.
-After the death of her mother, the girl is left to herself, she early begins to think about the contradictions of life, about everything that surrounds her.
-Asya is also close to other female characters in Turgenev's works.
+This explains her behavior: she is shy and does not know how to behave in society.
+After the death of her mother, the girl is left to her own devices; she early begins to think about the contradictions of life, about everything that surrounds her.
+Asya is also close to other female images in Turgenev’s works.

-In the image of Asya, the idea of duty takes on a peculiar twist.
+In the image of Asya, the idea of duty receives a peculiar twist.
 Her demands for life are both very great and very simple.
 She seems strange and unnatural precisely because she does not like the ordinary life of people in her circle.
-She dreams of an active, exalted and noble life.
-Her attention is attracted by simple people, she, apparently, sympathizes and at the same time envies them.
+She dreams of an active, sublime and noble life.
+Her attention is attracted by simple people, she, apparently, both sympathizes and at the same time envies them.

-Asya is given in the story through the perception of the master, on behalf of whom the story is being told.
+Asya is given in the story through the perception of the gentleman on whose behalf the story is told.
 N.N. meets her while traveling in Germany.
-Her peculiar charm awakens love in him.
-Asya herself, for the first time in her life, is faced with such a feeling.
-The hero seems to her an extraordinary person, a real hero.
-Love gives her new strength, inspires faith in life.
-It seemed to Asya that she had met an “extraordinary person”, and she was ready to subordinate him to her own fate.
+Her unique charm awakens love in him.
+Asya herself is faced with such a feeling for the first time in her life.
+The hero seems to her to be an extraordinary person, a real hero.
+Love gives her new strength and inspires faith in life.
+It seemed to Asya that she had met an “extraordinary man”, and she was ready to subordinate her own fate to his.
 But she was wrong.
-The one she thought was a hero wasn't really one.
-And this meant that the combination of achievement and personal happiness was impossible, that achievement for her was conceivable only as self-denial.
+The one she thought was a hero was not one.
+And this meant that the combination of achievement and personal happiness was impossible, that achievement for her was only conceivable as self-denial.

-Her chosen one turns out to be a weak-willed and indecisive person, he cannot adequately respond to her passionate feelings.
-Asya's determination frightens him, and N.N. leaves her.
-The first love of the heroine is unhappy.
+Her chosen one turns out to be a weak-willed and indecisive man; he cannot adequately respond to her ardent feelings.
+Asya’s determination frightens him, and N.N. leaves her.
+The heroine's first love turns out to be unhappy.

 Relevance of the topic.

-The whole image is complete: long puffy openwork dresses of delicate colors and intricate cut; hair gathered in amusing hairstyles with beads and pastel colors.
-And not only the external description fits that era, but also the inner state itself, when a girl behaves with dignity, feeling all her charm, all her charm, all the value of her soul and beauty.
-At the moments of these significant events, a part of the inner world changes for a while, as these are one of the culminations of human lives.
-Girls behave like a lady, but at the same time, such changes require some audacity, determination, self-esteem.
-This is the state of "complete happiness."
+The whole look is complete: long, fluffy openwork dresses in delicate colors and intricate cuts; hair collected in interesting hairstyles with beads and flowers in bed colors.
+And not only the external description fits that era, but also the inner state itself, when the girl behaves with dignity, feeling all her charm, all her charm, all the value of her soul and beauty.
+At the moments of these significant events, part of the inner world changes for a while, since these are one of the culminations of human lives.
+Girls behave like ladies, but at the same time, such changes require a certain audacity, determination, and self-esteem.
+This is a state of “utter happiness.”

 And the descriptions of these images are so close to the image of the “Turgenev girl” that the disclosure of this topic becomes exciting, but at the same time understandable for readers.
 And that means the topic is relevant!

 The image is incredibly contrasting.
-Purity of soul, decency, amazing upbringing, kindness, tenderness, velvety, vulnerability ...
-All these qualities oppose a sharp mind, courage, determination, desperation, pride and self-esteem.
+Purity of soul, decency, amazing upbringing, kindness, tenderness, velvety, vulnerability...
+All these qualities are opposed to a sharp mind, courage, determination, despair, pride and self-esteem.

 In addition, another feature is that the heroines are much stronger in spirit than the men around them.
-This gives a touch of modernity, relevance to his story, since it is in our time that we can give the most striking example of such an “overweight” in the direction of a woman.
+This gives a touch of modernity and relevance to his story, since it is in our time that the most striking example of such a “preponderance” in favor of women can be given.

 All this gives us the right to boldly assert that his images are among the most poetic in Russian literature.

-Asya, who in many ways resembled the writer's daughter, is an open, interesting, proud, passionate girl, with an unusual, but rather pleasant appearance, spontaneity and elegance, characteristic of noble ladies.
-But her peasant origin adds shyness and inability to stay in society.
+Asya, in many ways reminiscent of the writer’s daughter - an open, interesting, proud, ardent girl, with an unusual, but rather pleasant appearance, spontaneity and elegance, characteristic of noble ladies.
+But her peasant origin adds to her shyness and inability to behave in society.
 This is what distinguishes her from the heroines of other stories.
-But even Begbeder Frederik said: “Even the most ugly woman hides a treasure,” and Asya is undoubtedly valuable as a person.
-Her moral purity, sincerity, ability to strong passions, the dream of a feat make her related.
+But even Beigbeder Frederic said: “Even the plainest woman hides a treasure,” and Asya is undoubtedly valuable as a person.
+What makes her similar is moral purity, sincerity, the ability for strong passions, and the dream of heroism.

-In addition, her chosen one turns out to be a weak-willed and indecisive person, he cannot adequately respond to her passionate feelings, and love inspires the heroine, gives her new strength, inspires faith in life.
+In addition, her chosen one turns out to be a weak-willed and indecisive person; he cannot adequately respond to her passionate feelings, but love inspires the heroine, gives her new strength, and inspires faith in life.
 The heroine is again morally stronger.
-Passing through many trials: the death of her father, not a noble origin, loneliness, unhappy love, she becomes inwardly richer.
-No wonder they say: “What doesn’t kill us makes us stronger!”
-The end of the story can be assessed in different ways.
+Going through many trials: the death of her father, not a noble birth, loneliness, unhappy love, she becomes internally richer.
+It’s not for nothing that they say: “What doesn’t kill us makes us stronger!”
+The ending of the story can be assessed in different ways.

 The next representative of this group is Natalya Lasunskaya.
-Brought up, modest, gentle, smart beyond her years, with a rich inner world, capable of sincere feelings, of self-sacrifice in the name of love, restrained, neat, dreamy, a little secretive, but at the same time passionate and hot.
-Unlike Asya, Natalya is from a noble family, and therefore she is so educated, she is fond of embroidery on canvas, reading, horses.
+Well-mannered, modest, gentle, smart beyond her years, with a rich inner world, capable of sincere feelings, self-sacrifice in the name of love, restrained, neat, dreamy, a little secretive, but at the same time passionate and ardent.
+Unlike Asya, Natalya is from a noble family, and therefore educated, and enjoys canvas embroidery, reading, and horses.

 The eloquent Rudin made a huge impression on Natalya, but her feelings are far from simple curiosity and blind admiration.
-She saw in Rudin a person with a rich soul and intellect, capable of bright, significant, undoubtedly beneficial deeds.
-But Rudin treats the heroine like a child, which further excites the mind of the "young noblewoman."
+She saw in Rudin a man with a rich soul and intellect, capable of bright, significant actions that bring undoubted benefit.
+But Rudin treats the heroine like a child, which further excites the mind of the “young noblewoman.”

-And again, as a weak-willed and insecure person, the hero behaved in a situation that required him to take an instant and decisive action.
-And Natalya is so magnificent in her “hot” impulse at the last meeting with Rudin, and how low and pathetic Rudin himself is, who did not even make an attempt to change the situation or at least give a chance, provide a momentary moment of happiness.
-But Natalya, even being in a frustrated state, finds strength in herself and thanks for the lesson she has learned.
+And again, how the hero behaved as a weak-willed and insecure person in a situation that required him to act instantly and decisively.
+And Natalya is so magnificent in her “hot” impulse at the last meeting with Rudin, and how low and pathetic Rudin himself is, who did not even make an attempt to change the situation or at least give a chance, to provide a moment of happiness.
+But Natalya, even being upset, finds strength in herself and thanks for the lesson she learned.

-And the heroine, in the course of the plot, still appears to us as a strong-willed and whole nature, confident in herself, in her words, in her actions, proving her belonging to the image of the “Turgenev girl” and causing respect and sympathy.
+And the heroine, as the plot progresses, still seems to us to be a strong-willed and integral person, confident in herself, in her words, in her actions, proving her belonging to the image of the “Turgenev girl” and evoking respect and sympathy.

-Like Natalya, Liza Kalitina is a provincial young lady who plays the piano every day, which emphasizes the beauty of her soul, and obeys her mother in everything.
+Like Natalya, Lisa Kalitina is a provincial young lady who plays the piano every day, which emphasizes the beauty of her soul, and obeys her mother in everything.
 But this girl is not so simple.
 Her soul is pure and untouched, she is religious.
-It is she who can be cited as proof of the phraseologism of Rousseau Jean-Jacques: "The kingdom of a woman is the kingdom of tenderness, subtlety and tolerance."
-But at the same time, Turgenev admires the strength of her character, her uncompromisingness, moral purity.
-It is these qualities that are inherent in Turgenev's heroines.
+It is she who can be cited as proof of Rousseau’s phraseology by Jean-Jacques: “The kingdom of a woman is the kingdom of tenderness, subtlety and tolerance.”
+But at the same time, Turgenev admires the strength of her character, her uncompromisingness, and moral purity.
+It is these qualities that are inherent in Turgenev’s heroines.

-When Liza realized that she loved Lavretsky, nothing could shake her, because a girl like her loves once and for all her life.
-But the news of the false death of Lavretsky's wife pushes this determined girl to leave for a monastery.
+When Liza realized that she loved Lavretsky, nothing could shake her, because a girl like her loves once and for life.
+But the news of the false death of Lavretsky’s wife pushes this determined girl to go to a monastery.

-The heroines prove their consciousness with each of their actions.
-They own their destiny and are ready to make decisions.
+The heroines prove their consciousness with every action.
+They control their destiny and are ready to make decisions.

 2. I. S. Turgenev “Rudin”